damonholden/javascript-info-progress-tracker/notes/date_and_time_notes.md

 - `setMilliseconds(ms)`
 - `setTime(milliseconds)` (sets the whole date by milliseconds since 01.01.1970 UTC (epoch))

-Every method above, other than `setTime` has a UTC varient.
+Every method above, other than `setTime` has a UTC variant.

 Any component not part of one of these methods; parameters will not be modified.